alignoth/alignoth.github.io/src/docs/usage.rst

      -
      - If present the generated plot will inserted into a plain html file containing the plot centered which is then written to stdout
      -
+   * - no-embed-js
+     -
+     - If present, the generated html will not embed javscript dependencies and therefore be considerably smaller but require internet access to load the dependencies.
+     - false